Assessment & Planning

-Public Health Practice Section staff will offer the Core Competencies Assessment in October and May each year.
+Public Health Core Competencies: Center for Public Health Practice staff will offer the Core Competencies Assessment in October and May each year.
 Staff will work with interested community health boards to administer the assessment, analyze the results, facilitate a prioritization process with community health board leadership, and consult on incorporating findings into a workforce development plan or training plan.

 County Health Rankings & Roadmaps: The County Health Rankings & Roadmaps program is a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
 The County Health Rankings are not produced or published by the Minnesota Department of Health.